Prof. Dr. Christian Joppke

 - reprinted as book chapter in Bertelsmann Stiftung, Migration Policy Institute, eds.
 Rethinking National Identity in the Age of Migration: The Transatlantic Council on Migration.
 Gütersloh: Verlag Bertelsmann Stiftung 2012.

-Various book reviews in American Political Science Review, Contemporary Sociology, American Journal of Sociology, Kölner Zeitschrift fuer Soziologie und Sozialpsychologie, Ethnic and Racial Studies, International Migration Review, Political Science Quarterly, Journal of Ethnic and Migration Studies, European Journal of Sociology, and other academic journals.
+Various book reviews in American Political Science Review, Contemporary Sociology, American Journal of Sociology, Kölner Zeitschrift fuer Soziologie und Sozialpsychologie, Ethnic and Racial Studies, International Migration Review, Political Science Quarterly, Journal of Ethnic and Migration Studies, European Journal of Sociology, American Historical Review, and other academic journals.

 INVITED CONFERENCE PAPERS, SEMINARS, AND LECTURES (selection, since 2005):